 You have to watch them closely because it seems like they aren’t browning at all and then BOOM!…they are done and almost burning-so watch them closely!
 I cook 8 tortillas at a time, but usually plan on baking 10-12 depending on appetites.
 (You will have to bake them in batches, unless you have a large oven, which I do not).

 I place the tortillas right on the rack and set my timer for 4 minutes.
 After 4 minutes, I flip each tortilla and flatten them out if they have started to curl around the rack.
 Then bake them for 2 minutes (set your timer).

 Again, take them out, flip them, flatten them as needed, rotate them front to back if needed (my oven cooks hotter in the back so I always rotate mine), then back in to bake for another 2 minutes (set your timer).
 After this last 2 minutes of baking, mine are usually perfect, so I take them out and set them aside.
 If yours aren’t quite done let them bake for another minute, but watch them closely!

 While my tortillas are baking, I cut up my chicken and cook it with the taco seasoning.
 TIP: Ground Chicken works great for these as well and you can season it the exact same way.

 For my refried beans, I always blend them with my hand mixer because I love my beans smooth (this is totally optional – I just hate chunky refried beans).
+See below for the hand mixer I have and love!
 I add a little hot sauce, water and taco seasoning to my beans to get them smooth and creamy, but once again, totally optional.